pubnub/pubnub-mcp-server/resources/sdk_docs/php_objects.md

 ```

 #### Response

-Returns PNGetUUIDMetadataResult:
-- getId(): String
-- getName(): String
-- getExternalId(): String
-- getProfileUrl(): String
-- getEmail(): String
-- getCustom(): stdClass
+Returns PNGetUUIDMetadataResult (fields as above).

 ### Set user metadata

 Create or update metadata for a UUID.
+Use eTag for concurrency control.

-Custom overwrites the stored value; partial updates of custom are not supported.
-Use eTag to prevent overwriting concurrent changes.
+Unsupported partial updates of custom metadata
+- Custom passed to this method replaces server-side custom entirely.

 #### Method(s)
 ```
 `1setUUIDMetadata()
 2    ->uuid(String)